-October 31, 2017 marks the 500th anniversary of Martin Luther's the nailing of the 95 theses on the Church Door at Castle Church in Wittenberg.
-So the playwright decided to examine the life of one of the most influential theologians in human history.
+October 31, 2017 marked the 500th anniversary of Martin Luther's nailing of the 95 theses on the door at Castle Church in Wittenberg.
+The playwright decided to examine his life in observance of that milestone anniversary.

-This two-act drama examines the life of Germany's leading theologian of all time.
+This two-act play examines the remarkable contributions and failings of Germany's leading theologian of all time.
 One out of every ten Protestants today is a Lutheran, as is one of out of every 20 Christians And the play asks if he had more in common with Osama Bin Laden than with Jesus of Nazareth.
 How do the extraordinary accomplishments of this reformer and theologian stand up to the greatest of Jesus commandments: Love your neighbor with your whole heart and soul?

 His 95 theses against the Church worked.
 Here I stand echoes throughout the world.
 His theological treatises have now become major areas of study, and he has already inspired millions of people throughout the world for both his bravery and brilliance.
 He will become the most famous and influential German theologian and pastor in human history.

-His play reeks with its dreams and reality.
-He faces off with the corrupt and perverted Pope Leo, And then a mystery man appears and harasses Luther on a statement made years ago: I fear the Devil and sometimes can destroy him with a fart. and then has a contemptuous run-in with Henry VIII, Defender of the Faith.
-And then who is this mysterious Manny who won't leave him alone, and challenges the founder of Lutheranism.
-And a man named Peter and the Reverend Mueller seek answers from the most influential Protestant of all time.
+This play takes place in dreams and reality.
+He faces off with the corrupt and perverted Pope Leo, And then a mystery man appears and harasses Luther on a statement made years ago: I fear the Devil and sometimes can destroy him with a fart. and then has a contemptuous run-in with Henry VIII, Defender of the Fait And a man named Peter and the Reverend Mueller seek answers from the most influential Protestant of all time.
 Katherina, the nun he married a quarter of a century ago and shocked the world, consoles him.

 The drama is heavily sprinkled with selections from Luther's sixty musical compositions.
 And Felix Mendelson's Reformation Symphony serves as the dramas basic theme music